Magnus93/SensorNetworkTracking/README.md

     Libc support.
     Python-serial support (BSL).

-if it states that you are missing "python2" use sudo apt-get install python2.7-minimal
+if it states that you are missing "python2" use "sudo apt-get --reinstall install python-minimal"

+If it states that serial is not found use "sudo apt-get install python-serial python3-serial"